aaron0browne/retcon/README.md

 - Update apps in the AppStore
 - Sync Visual Studio Code settings using the sync extension, the token stored in the password store, and the `26ab34bdf52f9661f4aab3addfd977bb` gist.
+- Set iTerm preferences to load from `~/.iterm2` directory.
 - Use System Preferences to:
   - Remap CapsLock to Escape.
   - Change my avatar.